Skip to main content

 • Northern Ireland Courts and Tribunals Service

-The paying parent refuses to provide information about their income
+Paying parent refuses to give information about income

 If the paying parent, their employer or their accountant has not supplied any income information to HMRC that CMS can use to make a child maintenance decision, there are steps CMS can take.